doctypehuman/sql/README.md

 ### Wildcards

-A wildcard character is used to substitute one or more characters in a string.
+A wild card character is used to substitute one or more characters in a string.
 You already have gotten a small brief above.
 When used with the `WHERE` clause we can search for a specified pattern in a column.

-Some commonly used wildcard characters in SQL are:
+Some commonly used wild card characters in SQL are:

  \[\] represents any single character within the brackets. h\[oa\]t  will search for hot and hat.